 Fattier fish like salmon or sea bass absorb smoke better than leaner fish.
 While any fish will be delicious cooked in the smoker, we suggest going with tuna, salmon, sea bass, or sailfish for tender, moist smoked fish.

 Smoking 101: How to Smoke Fish in a Smoker

 Fish take on a deliciously moist texture when slow roasted in a smoker.
 The meat of the fish easily peels away in tender, flaky chunks as it is infused with all the flavors of sweet smoky wood.
 When paired with seasonings of fresh herbs and citrus aromatics, smoked fish is a tasty treat that you can feel good about indulging in.
 Here are our best tips for how to smoke fish in a smoker.

 How to smoke fish in a smoker

 There are many different ways to enjoy smoked fish, and these variations mostly depend on how you prepare it.
 Whole fish makes a delicious smoked fish treat because the skin crisps up and separates from the meat of the fish.
 Fish fillets with skin on are our favorite, though, because they are easy to eat and hold up well in the heat of the smoker.

 Smoke Fish.
 Preheat smoker and add wood chips to get things going.
-We suggest letting the wood chips preheat for about 45 mins.
-Add fish and let smoke for about 3 hours at 175-200F.
+We suggest letting the wood chips preheat for about 45 minutes.
+Add fish and let smoke for about 3 hours at 175°F to 200°F.

 Test the Temperature.
 Whether your fish is caught wild from a stream or plucked from the meat aisle, it’s vital to smoke your fish until it has reached a safe internal temperature.
-Most fish fillets will be done once the internal temperature reaches 160 degrees F. You can use a digital meat thermometer to check the temperature throughout the cook time to be sure.
+Most fish fillets will be done once the internal temperature reaches 160°F. You can use an instant read digital thermometer to check the temperature throughout the cook time to be sure.